You are currently viewing an archived version of Topic Color Theory. If updates or revisions have been published you can find them at Color Theory.

 - Conventional rules help the understanding of the map as people are used to them, related to the cultural and historical context.
 It could be specific color conventions related to navigational charts, well-known authoritative topographic styles or worldwide well-known styles, such as the Google Maps or Open Street Map styles.

-- Semantic color relationships (difference, association, order): semantic structuring of data and thus colors, as developed by (Bertin 1967, Brewer, 2005), are also used for topographic data: two themes involved in an association should be represented by similar hues (e.g., lakes and rivers); two different themes should be represented by distant hues (e.g., vegetation and buildings); ordered themes should be represented by a color shading of the same or adjacent hues (e.g., roads).
+- Semantic color relationships (difference, association, order): semantic structuring of data and thus colors, as developed by (Bertin 1967, Brewer, 2005), are also used for topographic data: two themes involved in an association should be represented by similar hues (e.g., lakes and rivers); two different themes should be represented by distant hues (e.g., vegetation and buildings); ordered themes should be represented by a color shading of the same or adjacent hues (e.g., roads) (Figure 10).

 - Color contrasts: Color is never seen isolated; color always interacts with other colors and involves color effects.